svn2github/wot-xvm/trunk/doc/readme-en.txt

   formatRight:             "text" - right field format

 statisticForm
+  showChances:             true - enable showing win chances
+  removeSquadIcon:         true - removing squad icon (use only if you really need it)
   clanIcon:                player/clan icon settings (see battleLoading)
   formatLeft:              "text" - left field format (statistics macros can be used - see below)
   formatRight:             "text" - right field format